Brane structures in microlocal sheaf theory: Introduction

 \subsubsection{Holomorphic Lagrangians}

 Holomorphic Lagrangians are never lower exact, so one cannot apply \eqref{eq:two} to them directly.
 Still, let us indicate an interesting feature of the $J$-homomorphism in the holomorphic symplectic setting.
 Suppose (as in \cite{J-Perverse}) that $L$ is a holomorphic Lagrangian in the cotangent bundle of a complex manifold $M$.
 Then the Gauss map $L \to \mathrm{U}/\mathrm{O}$ factors through $\mathrm{Sp}/\mathrm{U}$.
-This greatly simplifies the problem of trivializing $\Brane_L$ --- for example, after inverting $2$ in $\bS$ it can be shown that $\Brane_L$ is always trivializable.
 After \cite{J-Perverse} it is tempting to call a sheaf of spectra on $M$ that arises from a holomorphic Lagrangian ``perverse,'' although such ``perverse sheaves of spectra'' cannot live in the heart of any $t$-structure on $\Sh(M,\bS)$.

 It is interesting to speculate if there is a deeper implication.
 The target of the holomorphic Gauss map is a further delooping of $\mathrm{U}/\mathrm{O}$, and we can compose it with a further delooping of the $J$-homomorphism: